 In addition to cigarettes, (because no child can survive on smokey-treats alone), Kiddicraft Miniatures included popular cereals, soaps, savouries, (such as Mudd’s of Grimsby’s Lincolnshire Fishcakes … yum!), health items, (such as Crooke’s Halibut Oil Capsules), jams, soft drinks, dairy products, canned goods, condiments, teas, and of course, spirits and liquors.
 What child doesn’t need a tiny half-liter of Haig’s Gold Label or Hennessy?
 Just like the bottle Mummy hides in her apron!

 And that tiny bottle of Hennessy would have looked precisely like Mum’s.
 Each Kiddicraft Miniature, whether a soup can, an egg crate, or a pack of smokes, was an exact, licensed replica of the actual product.
 And Page insisted on quality.
-The original packaging for our Player’s cigarettes proudly proclaims that the product is a “masterpiece of fine printing.”
+The original packaging for my Player’s cigarettes proudly proclaims that the product is a “masterpiece of fine printing.”

 It then goes on to describe the manufacturing process.
 In detail.